Fabrice-Deshayes-aka-Xtream/mtp_preset_auto_switcher/README.md

 ## Usage

-The provided executable release is specific to the needs of my friend Didier.
-You'll have to adapt the source code to your needs to make it work for you.

 * create your presets in [Bome Midi Translator Pro (MTP)](https://www.bome.com/products/miditranslator) and assign them a shortcut key (for example [ALT] + [CTRL] + [F?] where F? is a function key from F1 to F12).
 * Install [AutoHotKey (AHK)](https://www.autohotkey.com/)
-* get the [source code](https://github.com/Fabrice-Deshayes-aka-Xtream/mtp_preset_auto_switcher/blob/master/src/MTP_preset_auto_switcher.ahk) and adapt it to your needs
+* get the [source code](https://github.com/Fabrice-Deshayes-aka-Xtream/mtp_preset_auto_switcher/blob/master/src/MTP_preset_auto_switcher.ahk) and adapt it to your needs (i recommand to use [VSCode](https://code.visualstudio.com/) it's a nice free text editor with plugin for colored syntax and auto completion of AHK scripts)
     * adapt `WinActive("???")` to the title of the windows of your software
     * adapt `SendInput !^{F2}` to the shortcut of your preset un MTP (!^ mean ALT + CTRL)
     * duplicate the `if else` block if you need more than 3 presets